PietroCiaccio/ExchangeMigration/USAGE.md

 >     + CategoryInfo          : OperationStopped: (Target not foun...ivity 'MIGRATE':String) [], RuntimeException
 >     + FullyQualifiedErrorId : Target not found in target domain 'DOMAINB.NET' and is required for activity 'MIGRATE'

+The below example is the same command as above however it has completed successfully because the target user object exists.
+We can see that the *targettype* is null and therefore no preparation of this target has been completed at all.

+> PS C:\> Start-EMProcessMailbox -Samaccountname miguser1
+> 20190502105334170 MIGUSER1 MIGRATE mailbox
+> 20190502105334184 MIGUSER1 SourceDomain: GROUP.NET; TargetDomain: LVFS.NET; Activity: MIGRATE; Mode: LOGONLY; Mo...
+> 20190502105337920 MIGUSER1 SourceType: UserMailbox; SourcePDC: ORMNDS001.GROUP.NET; TargetType: ; TargetPDC: MPR...
+> 20190502105337958 MIGUSER1 Source is primary.
+Target to be mail enabled [AR]
+> 20190502105337990 MIGUSER1 Ready